Showing posts sorted by relevance for query fruit. Sort by date Show all posts

 Of course AmE pronunciation of Spanish is not Spanish pronunciation.
 It's just a bit more Spanishy than BrE pronunciation, much of the time.
 One doesn't, for example, roll the 'r' in burrito in AmE.

 The best example of unSpanish UK Spanish pronunciation, though, was pointed out to me by a New Yorker in the UK, who was amused by Brightonian pronunciations of the Spanish island Ibiza.
 The pronouncers in question were studiously lisping the 'z', but pronouncing the first syllable with a very un-Spanish 'eye' vowel.
-Britons are very studious about lisping esses in Spanish words.
+Britons seem to be very studious about lisping esses in Spanish words.

 Please add your examples in the comments.
 And Spanish speakers, I want to know: can you tell the difference between a British and an American accent when we attempt to speak Spanish?